frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_communication.rst

 Parameters
 ==============
 The video called **Working with Parameters** shows how to write parameters to the parameterserver and launch a python script from a launch file as well as read and write parameters in a python script.
 Additional information can also be found on the ROS webpage: `writing parameters from launch file <http://wiki.ros.org/roslaunch/XML/param>`_, `using parameters in python <http://wiki.ros.org/rospy_tutorials/Tutorials/Parameters>`_.
-The following code is an example implementation of a launch file and python script working with parameters: Test
+The following code is an example implementation of a launch file and python script working with parameters:

 .. literalinclude:: ../../_static/scripts/ros_communication/param_test.launch
        :language: C